ROCm/HIP/docs/understand/programming_model.rst

 4. Computation: Threads perform the required computations on the input data, and generate any needed output.
 Each thread of the kernel runs the same instruction simultaneously on the different datasets.
 This sometimes require multiple iterations when the number of operations exceeds the resources of the CU.
 5. Synchronization: When needed, threads synchronize within their block to ensure correct results when working with shared memory.

-Kernels can be simple single instruction programs deployed across multiple threads in wavefronts, as described below and as demonstrated in the `Hello World tutorial <https://github.com/ROCm/rocm-examples/tree/develop/HIP-Basic/hello_world>`_ or :doc:`../tutorial/saxpy`.
+Kernels are parallel programs that execute the same instruction set across multiple threads, organized in wavefronts, as described below and as demonstrated in the `Hello World tutorial <https://github.com/ROCm/rocm-examples/tree/develop/HIP-Basic/hello_world>`_ or :doc:`../tutorial/saxpy`.
 However, heterogeneous GPU applications can also become quite complex, managing hundreds, thousands, or hundreds of thousands of operations with repeated data transfers between host and device to support massive parallelization, using multiple streams to manage concurrent asynchronous operations, using rich libraries of functions optimized for GPU hardware as described in the `ROCm documentation <https://rocm.docs.amd.com/en/latest/>`_.

 .. _programming_model_simt: